IllSmithDa/SalesforceNotes/admin3/appExchange.md

     * When you install a package, you determine which users can access its functionality

     * Options include admins only, all users, or specific profiles.
 If you’re not sure, grant access to admins only—you can always give other users access later.

+# More on App exchange

+  1. Apps can include the process of automating process such as the object creating process

+    * Bulk Object Field Creator

+  2. Can be found in the tab below your profile name and settings